 Am I sacrificing rights to production or publication by applying for the Relentless Award?

-No. The award money distributed to winners is not a payment being made in exchange for production rights—the author of the winning script will be presented with the option to publish, and to have their work developed at various theatrical institutions, but these are opportunities, not obligations.
+No. The award money distributed to winners is not a payment being made in exchange for production rights—the author of the winning script will be presented with the option to have their work developed at various theatrical institutions, but these are opportunities, not obligations.
 The winner is free to use award money as they see fit.

 I am not available for the residency offered at SPACE on Ryder Farm.
 Does this disqualify me?

 If you aren't available for the residency, you are still eligible for the award.
 As noted above, the opportunities that the APF provides to playwrights are just that— opportunities, not requirements.